Commercial fire insurance: 10 tips to reduce the risk of fire at your business

 Link copied!

 Every 23 seconds, a fire department responds to a fire.
-Fear of fire affecting your small business is justified.
-And commercial fire insurance could help you out if it does.
+Fear of fire at your small business is justified.
+And prevention, as well as commercial fire insurance, could help.

-Much of commercial fire insurance protection comes from the right commercial property insurance.
-But you may need to go beyond a commercial property policy.
+A lot of commercial fire insurance protection comes from the right commercial property insurance.
+But when you dig into the details of fire insurance for your small business, you may need to go beyond a commercial property policy.

 What is commercial fire insurance?

-Commercial fire insurance helps provide financial reimbursement for fire-related damage to your business.
+Commercial fire insurance helps provide financial reimbursement for fire-related damage to your small business.

 A commercial fire policy package may include coverage for: